MarcoCabazal/GeoLogger/README.md

 Installation
 ------------
-This project makes use of the Google Maps SDK and the awesome [AFNetworking](http://github.com/afnetworking/afnetworking) via [CocoaPods](http://cocoapods.org).
+This project makes use of the Google Maps SDK, the awesome [AFNetworking](http://github.com/afnetworking/afnetworking), and optionally, [Firebase](http://firebase.com), via [CocoaPods](http://cocoapods.org).
 Just run `pod install` prior to building then open the resulting `GeoLogger.xcworkspace`.

 &copy; 2014 The Chill Mill, Inc and Marco Cabazal